Legacy of Citizen Kane

 Citizen Kane is a 1941 American drama film directed by, produced by, and starring Orson Welles.
 Welles and Herman J. Mankiewicz wrote the screenplay.
 Citizen Kane is frequently cited as the greatest film ever made.

 Citizen Kane was the only film made under Welles's original contract with RKO Pictures, which gave him complete creative control.
 Welles's new business manager and attorney permitted the contract to lapse.
 In July 1941, Welles reluctantly signed a new and less favorable deal with RKO under which he produced and directed The Magnificent Ambersons (1942), produced Journey into Fear (1943), and began It's All True, a film he agreed to do without payment.
 In the new contract Welles was an employee of the studio and lost the right to final cut, which later allowed RKO to modify and re-cut The Magnificent Ambersons over his objections.
 In June 1942, Schaefer resigned the presidency of RKO Pictures and Welles's contract was terminated by his successor.

 The European release of Citizen Kane was delayed until after World War II, premiering in Paris in 1946.
 Initial reception by French critics was influenced by negative views from Jean-Paul Sartre and Georges Sadoul, who criticized Hollywood's cultural sophistication and the film's nostalgic use of flashbacks.
 However, critic André Bazin delivered a transformative speech in 1946 that shifted public opinion.
 Bazin praised the film for its innovative use of mise-en-scène and deep focus cinematography, advocating for a filmic realism that allows audiences to engage more actively with the narrative.
-Bazin's essays, especially "The Technique of Citizen Kane," played a crucial role in enhancing the film's reputation, arguing it revolutionized film language and aesthetics.
-His defense of Citizen Kane as a work of art influenced other critics and contributed to a broader re-evaluation of the film in Europe and the United States.
+Bazin's essays, especially "The Technique of Citizen Kane," argued that the film revolutionized film language and aesthetics.

 In the United States, the film was initially neglected until it began appearing on television in the 1950s and was later re-released in theaters.
-American film critic Andrew Sarris played an important role in reviving its reputation, describing it as a profoundly influential American film.
+American film critic Andrew Sarris helped revive its reputation, describing it as a profoundly influential American film.
 Over the decades, Citizen Kane has consistently ranked highly in critical surveys and polls and is often cited as the greatest film ever made.

-The film's narrative structure, cinematography, and themes have influenced countless filmmakers and films worldwide, asserting its place as a cornerstone in the history of cinema.
-Notable film directors and critics have acknowledged its impact on their work and the broader film landscape, underscoring its enduring legacy in both theory and practice.